 - The Wexner Foundation

 In 2013, Ann affiliated with Triad Consulting Group, a global corporate education and communications consulting firm founded by two members of the Harvard Negotiation Project.
 Ann has a passion for bringing the best research and practice around healthy communication and conflict management from the business world into the church world.

-Ann now splits her time between offices in St. Louis, MO and Cambridge, MA and her apartment in Miami, FL where she resides with her very understanding husband.
+Ann now splits her time between offices in St. Louis, MO and Cambridge, MA and her apartment in Atlanta, GA where she resides with her very understanding husband.
 Their ukelele-toting son makes appearances during winter and summer breaks.
 She has, unfortunately, developed an extreme aversion to chalk.
 Something to do with a preference for wearing black.
 She still loves her siblings and pesters them as often as she can.